-The Power Partnership seeks to collaborate with countries on renewable energy grid integration, energy efficiency, and smart grids, as well as in analytical efforts spanning these critical areas.
-Contact the Power Partnership for information on how to participate.
+The 21st Century Power Partnership (21CPP) seeks to collaborate with countries on renewable energy grid integration, energy efficiency, and smart grids, as well as in analytical efforts spanning these critical areas.
+For information on how to participate, contact 21CPP.

 Power System Transformation